Mississippi in the American Civil War: Emancipation of slaves

+As soon as Union troops arrived in Mississippi, enslaved people began seeking safety and freedom by fleeing towards Union-held areas.
 Portions of northwestern Mississippi were under Union control on January 1, 1863, when the Emancipation Proclamation went into effect.
 All of Mississippi had been declared "in rebellion" in the Proclamation, and Union forces accordingly began to free slaves in the U.S.-controlled areas of Mississippi at once.

+By war's end, approximately one-third to one-half of Mississippi's 436,000 enslaved people had already been freed.

 According to one Confederate lieutenant from Mississippi, slavery was the cause for which the state declared secession from the Union, saying that "This country without slave labor would be completely worthless ...
 We can only live & exist by that species of labor: and hence I am willing to fight to the last."